Prescriptions

 Ordering repeat prescriptions

-We do not take repeat prescription requests over the phone or email.
+We do not accept prescription requests over the phone/email for safety reasons.

 Collecting your prescription